angulardart/site-angulardart/src/angular/guide/template-syntax.md

 ### A new mental model

-With all the power of data binding and the ability to extend the HTML vocabulary with custom markup, it is tempting to think of template HTML as *HTML Plus*.
+With all the power of data binding and the ability to extend the HTML vocabulary with custom markup, it's tempting to think of template HTML as *HTML Plus*.

 It really *is* HTML Plus.
-But it's also significantly different than the HTML you're used to.
+But it's also significantly different to the HTML you're used to.
 It requires a new mental model.

 In the normal course of HTML development, you create a visual structure with HTML elements, and